peterhinch/micropython-async/DRIVERS.md

  1. `trigger` optional argument `duration=0`.
 A timeout will occur after `duration` ms unless retriggered.
 If no arg is passed the period will be that of the `duration` passed to the constructor.
+See Class variable below.
  2. `stop` No argument.
 Cancels the timeout, setting the `running` status `False`.
 The timer can be restarted by issuing `trigger` again.
  3. `running` No argument.
 Returns the running status of the object.
  4. `__call__` Alias for running.

+Class variable:

+ 1. `verbose=False` If `True` a warning will be printed if a running timer is retriggered with a time value shorter than the time currently outstanding.
+ Such an operation has no effect owing to the design of `uasyncio`.

 If the `trigger` method is to be called from an interrupt service routine the `can_alloc` constructor arg should be `False`.
 This causes the delay object